connervieira/Predator/CONFIGURATION.md

     - Example:
         - `"1920x1080"`
 - `real_time_left_margin`, `real_time_right_margin`, `real_time_top_margin`, `real_time_bottom_margin`
-    - This value determines how many pixels will be cropped from each side of each frame in real-time mode.
+    - This value determines how many pixels will be cropped from each side of each frame in Real-time Mode.
     - This value should be specified as tight as reasonably possible to make Predator as accurate as it can be.
     - It should be noted that it's better to physically move and zoom your camera if possible.
         - Use of optical zoom and framing will lead to higher quality images for Predator to process.